the Longform Markup Language

 </header>

 Longform also supports directives that alter how a block of Longform or plain HTML / XML is processed.
-This specification will formalize directives which may be used in a browser environment using a minimal Longform parser.
+This specification formalizes directives which may be used in a browser environment using a the text/vnd.longform media type.

 For example, in a Longform template the directives @allow-elements and @allow-attributes can be used to allow user defined markup to be used in a template while filtering out any exempt markup.
-User input markup in the Longform syntax will have filtering rules applied by the Longform parser, while embedded HTML or XML content will require that an external serializer such as DOMPurify is configured to hook into the parser and apply the rules to the user defined content.
+User input markup in the Longform syntax will have sanitization rules applied by the Longform parser, while embedded HTML or XML content will require that an external sanitizer such as the Sanitizer API or a library like DOMPurify is configured to hook into the parser and apply the rules to the user defined content.

 Longform template using sanitization directives